- Overview

 Contamination Delay

 Assume the output of a device is initially valid.
 The contamination delay denoted as \(t_{cd}\) is defined as time taken for the device to produce an invalid output when it was initially valid, measured from the moment it was given an invalid input.
+This ensures that signals stabilize before propagating to the next stage in a circuit.

 To find the contamination delay of a circuit schematic, follow these steps: